projectara/greybus-spec/source/operations.rst

 Operations are performed over Greybus Connections.
 A connection is a communication path between two modules.
 Each end of a connection is a
 |unipro| CPort, associated with a particular interface in a Greybus
 module.
-A connection can be established once the AP learns of the existence of a CPort in another module.
-The AP shall allocate a CPort for its end of the connection, and once the |unipro| network switch is configured properly the connection can be used for data transfer (and in particular, for operations).
+A connection can be established once the AP Module learns of the existence of a CPort in another module.
+The AP Module shall allocate a CPort for its end of the connection, and once the |unipro|
+network switch is configured properly the connection can be used for data transfer (and in particular, for operations).

 Each CPort in a Greybus module has associated with it a protocol.
 The protocol dictates the way the CPort interprets incoming operation messages.
 Stated another way, the meaning of the operation type found in a request message depends on which protocol the connection uses.
 Operation type 5 might mean "receive data" in one protocol, while operation 5 might mean "go to sleep" in another.
-When the AP establishes a connection with a CPort in another module, that connection uses the CPort's advertised protocol.
+When the AP Module establishes a connection with a CPort in another module, that connection uses the CPort's advertised protocol.